Let's Dance (David Bowie album): Recording

 Blues guitarist Stevie Ray Vaughan (pictured in 1983) plays lead guitar on the record.

 At the 1982 Montreux Jazz Festival in Switzerland, Bowie saw Stevie Ray Vaughan play guitar.
-At the time, Vaughan was an unknown 28-year-old blues guitarist from Texas; his debut album with his band Double Trouble was still unreleased.
-After Vaughan's performance, Bowie was so impressed that he tracked him down months later to get him to play lead guitar on the album.
+At the time, Vaughan was an unknown 27-year-old blues guitarist from Texas; his debut album with his band Double Trouble was still unreleased.
+"He really bowled me over with his playing," Bowie recalled of the performance in a 1983 interview.
+"I thought he was one of the most exciting new blues guitarists I’d seen in years."
+In the months that followed, Bowie sought him out to enlist him as the album's lead guitarist.
 Rodgers was initially unimpressed with Vaughan, believing he sounded like American blues guitarist Albert King.
 Bowie however felt Vaughan was different, saying "he's got a whole other thing going on."
 Vaughan recorded his guitar overdubs towards the end of the sessions.
 According to author Paul Trynka, he used an old Fender Stratocaster plugged into an old Fender amplifier, "all the tone coming from the player".
 In a contemporary interview, Vaughan described the recording sessions: "Bowie is real easy to work with.
 He knows what he's doing in the studio and he doesn't mess around ...
 He'd give his opinion on the stuff he liked and the stuff that needed work.
 Almost everything was cut in one or two takes.
 I think there was only one thing that needed three takes."
 According to Vaughan's biographers Joe Patoski and Bill Crawford, Vaughan played on six of the album's eight songs.
 In the biography Strange Fascination, Buckley found Vaughan to be a "bizarre" choice for lead guitarist, as at the time, he was "about as far away from Robert Fripp and Adrian Belew as you could get".
 Bowie and Rodgers praised Vaughan's work on the album, with the latter becoming one of Vaughan's closest friends after the sessions.

 After the sessions concluded, Bowie went on holiday in Mexico, (Note: He filmed a cameo appearance for the Mel Damski film Yellowbeard (1983) here.) before returning to New York to finish post-production work and close his deal with EMI America at the end of January 1983.
 Upon closure, Bowie delivered Let's Dance to the label and departed for Australia to film music videos for the first two singles.